 Onchain Attribution: Track Web3 Users from Click to Conversion

-How to Track Where Your Web3 Users Come From
+How to Track Where Your DeFi & Crypto Users Come From

-How to Track Where Your Web3 Users Come From
+How to Track Where Your DeFi & Crypto Users Come From

-How to Track Where Your Web3 Users Come From
+How to Track Where Your DeFi & Crypto Users Come From

-Onchain attribution bridges this gap by connecting offchain touchpoints to onchain conversions, giving you the clarity needed to make smart growth decisions.
-Here's how it works and why it's essential for your Web3 project.
+Onchain attribution bridges this gap.
+By connecting offchain touchpoints to onchain conversions, it provides the clarity required to make intelligent growth decisions.
+Onchain attribution is essential for data-driven DeFi and crypto teams.

 Traditional analytics tools weren't built for the Web3 world.
 They rely on cookies and device IDs—tracking methods that privacy-conscious Web3 users often block.
 Browsers like Brave, popular among crypto users, automatically disable many of these tracking mechanisms.